Description

 General Operating, Liability and Financial Considerations for Awardees

 - Maintenance and operation of facilities receiving grants will be the responsibility of the applicant.
-All successful applicants will be required to enter into a formal contract and agree to other legal documents with the Canal Corporation to ensure the long-term protection of the property and also restrict changes in the use of the property.
+All successful applicants will be required to enter into a formal contract and agree to other legal documents with the Canal Corporation to ensure the long-term protection of the property and restrict changes in the use of the property.
 A preservation covenant or conservation easement must be conveyed for work involving historic resources.

-- The liability for projects constructed, owned and maintained by awardees on real property not under the jurisdiction of the Canal Corporation will remain with the grant awardees.
-Projects on Canal Corporation real property must be designed and constructed with Canal Corporation approval and in accordance with engineering and design standards of the Canal Corporation.
-Projects must provide for public safety and must not interfere with canal operations or navigation.
+- Projects must provide for public safety and must not interfere with Canal operations or navigation.
 Projects will be required to meet all applicable insurance requirements.
 Projects on Canal Corporation real property may require the purchase, lease or permitting of the real property from the Canal Corporation, in accordance with all applicable laws and regulations and the Canal Corporation's "Canal Real Property Management Policy" and standard operating procedures.
+Operation and maintenance in perpetuity by the applicant is required and an agreement stating so will be required.